We Collaborate #5 – Friend that Machine

 Devices will be made more intelligent, connected, context aware, talkative and social in their own, highly unique way.
-It’s now the responsibility of humans to ‘up our creativity’ to match them.
+It’s now the responsibility of humans to up their creativity to match them.

-(3) Think of the benefits of a ‘smart’ just-in-time ecosystem across your business
+(3) Think of the benefits of an intelligent, just-in-time ecosystem across your business

 Current planned maintenance work orders the majority of replacement parts too early.
 If you could wait until just before it breaks, you would save money and protect the environment.